Unblocked: the revolution will not be centralised, Part 1

 Commerce works around this risk by using intermediaries such as Banks and Brokers.
 Intermediaries act as the centralised trust point for both parties.
 They set rules we play by and keep records, which costs time and money.
 And, as we saw in the Banking Crisis, third parties aren’t infallible.
 Up until now, it’s the best we can do.

-Then someone* combined existing digital technologies in a new unique way to create the Blockchain.
+In 2008, someone* combined existing digital technologies in a new unique way to create the Blockchain.

 In fact, it’s A TRUST MACHINE.

-Consequently, it’s time to find out how it works.
+Now it’s time to find out how it works.
 That’s the subject of Part 2.